amydohlin/pandas-challenge/README.md

 Include the following:

 School name/School type
-    -Found by setting the index to school_name and type.
+    - Found by setting the index to school_name and type.
         -Per instructor, used .reset_index().drop_duplicates() to list each school_name and its type only once.
-    -Attempted to use .unique() but this did not work.
+    - Attempted to use .unique() but this did not work.
-    -Current submission I used school_types = school_data_complete_df.groupby(["school_name"])["type"].first() in cell 15 to just get the school names and types, but I think this messed up my code further down.
+    - Current submission I used school_types = school_data_complete_df.groupby(["school_name"])["type"].first() in cell 15 to just get the school names and types, but I think this messed up my code further down.

 Total students
-    -Performed a .value_counts() within the school_name column to obtain the total number of students per school.
+    - Performed a .value_counts() within the school_name column to obtain the total number of students per school.

 Total school budget
-    -Referenced the school_name and budget columns within the merged data frame and used .mean().
+    - Referenced the school_name and budget columns within the merged data frame and used .mean().

 Per student budget
-    -Using the value from the total per school budget (above), I was able to divide each school's budget by the number of students to find out the per student budget.
+    - Using the value from the total per school budget (above), I was able to divide each school's budget by the number of students to find out the per student budget.

 Average math score
-    -Performed .groupby() to cross-reference each math score with its corresponding school, followed by .mean() in the same line to average the scores per school.
+    - Performed .groupby() to cross-reference each math score with its corresponding school, followed by .mean() in the same line to average the scores per school.

 Average reading score
-    -Performed .groupby() to cross-reference each reading score with its corresponding school, followed by .mean() in the same line to average the scores per school.
+    - Performed .groupby() to cross-reference each reading score with its corresponding school, followed by .mean() in the same line to average the scores per school.

 % passing math (the percentage of students who passed math)
-    -Calculated the number of students who passed math (per school) in cell 19, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.
+    - Calculated the number of students who passed math (per school) in cell 19, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.

 % passing reading (the percentage of students who passed reading)
-    -Calculated the number of students who passed reading (per school) in cell 20, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.
+    - Calculated the number of students who passed reading (per school) in cell 20, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.

 % overall passing (the percentage of students who passed math AND reading)
-    -Calculated the number of students who passed both math and reading (per school) in cell 21, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.
+    - Calculated the number of students who passed both math and reading (per school) in cell 21, then used this value in cell 22, divided by the total number of students per school, and multiplied by 100.